lightbulb12294/CSI2P-II-Mini/README.md

 If the input expressions contains illegal expression, you should handle it with the error handler.
 For the details, please refer to [**Error Handler**](#error-handler) below.

+The input expression is a subset of C expression, which means you can treat the input as part of C codes and get the corresponding value of `x`, `y`, and `z` if you initialize them correctly.
+The result of `x`, `y`, and `z` solved by your assembly should be identical to the result of C described above.

+You may refer to [**Sample**](#sample) section to see examples.

 ## Instruction Set Architecture

 ### Memory Operation